Jewish views on astrology

-ancient synagogal zodiac, 6th-century Palestinian synagogue of Beth Alpha, Israel.
+ancient synagogal zodiac, 6th-century Palestinian synagogue of Beth Alpha, now in Israel.

 Astrology has been a topic of debate among Jews for over 2000 years.
-While not a Jewish practice or teaching as such, astrology made its way into Jewish thought, as can be seen in the many references to it in the Talmud.
+While not a Jewish practice or teaching as such, astrology made its way into Jewish thought, as evidenced by the many references to it in the Talmud.
 Astrological statements became accepted and worthy of debate and discussion by Torah scholars.
-Opinions varied: some rabbis rejected the validity of astrology; others accepted its validity but forbid practicing it; still others thought its practice to be meaningful and permitted.
-In modern times, as science has rejected the validity of astrology, many Jewish thinkers have similarly rejected it; though some continue to defend the pro-astrology views that were common among premodern Jews.
+Opinions varied: many accepted its validity and considered its practice meaningful and a mitzvah.
+While other rabbis rejected astrology's validity.